Berom people: Music

+Food

+The ancient Beroms primary food staple was chun (fonio) which even to this day remains a primary part of Berom diet.
+Tuk chun is served with any soup of choice; katai chun (rich soup of mostly wild vegetables) and bwirik chun (gruel).
+Maize grits are sometimes used as a substitute for chun in katai.
+As time went, the Beroms adopted pwana and ngai (millet) for gruel.

+Clothing and Attire

+The Berom people wear a green and maroon cloth.
+The green in the cloth stands for the Cacti and its significance in their culture.
+While the maroon stands for a local powder called tee.
+They rub tee on their forehead for protection and also rub it on their bodies for pain relief.

+Land and natural features

+Berom ancestral lands are all located on high ground on the Jos plateau; beautiful scenery and undulating terrains.
+One prominent plant found in all Berom localities is ryep or cactus.

 Leadership

 The Berom have a paramount ruler called the Gbong Gwom Jos.
 The traditional stool was created in 1935 by the British colonial administration of Northern Nigeria.
 Northern Nigeria was composed of completely different linguistic and cultural features between the ethnicities on the Plateau and the other groups.
 This ignorance of ethnic differences had initially encouraged the formation of vassal Hausa heads to oversee the created Jos Native Authority, which proved tumultuous with the Berom due to conflicting views and interests.

 Through a circular; No. 24p/1916[JOS PROF NAK 473/1916], dated 15 August 1917, the Resident at Bauchi Province was instructed to send potentials from various native authorities including district and village heads to be elevated as chieftains by the Governor General.
 In response to the circular, the Resident wrote back to the secretary Northern Province Kaduna via a memo No. 24/1916 [JOSPROF NAK 473/1916] dated 27 October 1917, recommended a paramount ruler to superintend the native areas.

 In the pre-colonial period, the Berom were divided into autonomous political groups based on regions, but the colonial authority merged them under the Gbong Gwom in 1952 to help coordinate the activities of the natives.